 This story was originally published for the tenth anniversary of September 11th.
-The keen sense of sadness and perseverance lingers, even eleven years later.
+The keen sense of sadness and perseverance lingers, even many years later.

 On September 3, 2001, my sister got married, and I missed it.

 Even with five siblings, all now hitched, I wouldn't have considered missing a wedding, but I wasn't in a position to negotiate.
 Two days earlier and nearly 5,000 miles away, in the capital city of Ouagadougou, I had raised my right hand in front of the U.S. Ambassador to Burkina Faso, ended three months of in-country training, and taken an oath to faithfully serve as a Peace Corps Volunteer for the 24 months that followed.
 I had known for weeks that, on the wedding day precisely, I'd experience what every grassroots adventure-seeker and do-gooder simultaneously dreams of and dreads: loading up a mud-covered Land Cruiser, heading off to the middle of nowhere, and being left there.
 As my family danced around a New England farm and my sister committed to a blond boy from our hometown, I watched an orange sky burn out over the West African sahel.